SandraChinonye/sandrachinonye/README.md

 # Data Analysis Portfolio

 Welcome to my data analysis portfolio!
 I'm Ugwulebo-Hillary Sandra Chinonyerem, a data enthusiast passionate about transforming raw data into meaningful insights that drive decisions.
-Here, you'll find a collection of projects showcasing my skills in Excel, and data storytelling.
+Here, you'll find a collection of projects showcasing my skills in Excel, SQL, Power Bi and data storytelling.

 ---